-Configuring An Optional Relay: The Brown Siren/Horn output wire has a 1 Amp capacity, which, if exceeded, can damage the security system control module.
-Certain situations, among them multiple sirens or a vehicle which lacks a horn relay, an optional SPDT relay is required.
+Configuring An Optional Relay: The Brown Horn / Siren output wire has a 1 Amp capacity, which, if exceeded, can damage the security system control module.
+Certain situations, among them multiple optional sirens or a vehicle which lacks a horn relay, an optional SPDT relay is required.

-White Wire - Positive Flashing Light Output: This is a Positive 12 Volt output for exterior flashing light confirmation and to attract attention to the vehicle if the security system is activated.
+Positive Flashing Parking Light Output White Wire

+This is a Positive 12 Volt out- put for exterior flashing light confirmation and to attract attention to the vehicle if the security system is activated.
 Also, upon disarming, this circuit will stay on for 30 seconds to confirm disarming and to illuminate the way to the vehicle.
 This feature gives added security when approaching the vehicle at night.

 CONNECTION: Connect this wire to the vehicle's Positive 12 Volt parking light circuit.
 This wire can usually be found at the following locations: at the headlight switch, at the fuse/junction block, or in the rear body harness in the driver kick panel.
-Note: Some vehicles, notably Toyotas, have a parking light relay which is triggered by a Negative Ground circuit
+Note: Some vehicles, notably Toyotas, have a parking light relay which is triggered by a Negative Ground circuit from the headlight switch.
+These cars can still be connected directly to the White wire by finding the parking light circuit after the relay, usually at the Fuse/Junction Block.